-This submission investigates hand sketching as imaging practice in working environments, depicting collaborative drawing as a distinct form of knowledge.
+This study investigates hand sketching as imaging practice in working environments, depicting collaborative drawing as a distinct form of knowledge.
 The research is based on a case study of experimental physicists' collaborative sketching practices.
-The core question of the exhibition submission is: How can the process of collaborative sketching be made visible between spaces, practices, and knowledge?
-The hypothesis is that collaborative sketching forms an integral part of the science discourse.
+These questions lead the research: What specific functions do the collaborative sketching activities, and the resulting sketches have?
+How do different agencies get involved in collaborative imaging practices?
+Can the scientists' actions be described as design practices?
+The hypothesis is that collaborative sketching forms an integral part of science discourse.
+Besides being a tool for thinking and communicating together, I argue that the collaborative sketching activity functions as an epistemic design practice.
 These practices are often overlooked yet constitute powerful instruments in the formation of science, society, and politics.